ELtaker/Railproject/README.md

 - **Location-Based Participation:** Members must be in the same city as the business to participate
 - **Question & Answer Validation:** Customizable questions with answer validation
 - **Geolocation Integration:** Browser-based geolocation with OpenStreetMap reverse geocoding
-- **Winner Selection:** Automated winner selection based on correct answers
+- **Scalable Winner Selection:** Random winner selection system with visual arcade claw animation
+- **Asynchronous Processing:** Background task processing for winner selection with Celery
 - **Business Giveaway Dashboard:** Enhanced interface for businesses to manage their giveaways
 - **Status-Based Filtering:** Filter giveaways by active, upcoming, or ended status
 - **Advanced Sorting Options:** Sort giveaways by various criteria including participation rate